Male vs Female Snake — How to Tell the Difference

-Male and female snakes share most of their behaviors and personalities.
-So, you don’t need to determine between a male and female snake in terms of which is better for you to own.
+Male and female snakes share most of the same behaviors and personalities, so you don’t need to worry about that if you’re wondering which sex of snake to get.
 However, if you are planning on breeding your snakes, then you definitely need to know which are males and which are females to successfully breed them!

 The main differences between male vs female snakes are:

-• Male snakes are larger in some species, whereas females are larger in others.
+• Size: Male snakes are larger in some species, whereas females are larger in others.

-• Male snakes have hemipenes, whereas female snakes do not have hemipenes.
+• Sex organs: Male snakes have hemipenes (penises), whereas female snakes do not have hemipenes.

-• Male snakes have more pronounced anal spurs, whereas most females have very small anal spurs.
+• Spurs: Male snakes have more pronounced anal spurs, whereas most females have very small anal spurs.

-• Male snakes have short and blunt tails, whereas female snakes have longer and pointier tails.
+• Tails: Male snakes have short and blunt tails, whereas female snakes often have longer and pointier tails.

 Appearance and Size